-When Rockwell International acquired Allen-Bradley in 1985, most of the proceeds were dedicated to the Lynde and Harry Bradley Foundation.
+When Rockwell International acquired Allen-Bradley in 1985, a portion of the proceeds were dedicated to the Lynde and Harry Bradley Foundation.
 The Bradley Foundation was created not only to express the Bradley brothers’ gratitude to the Milwaukee community, but also to advance their lifelong intent to preserve an American free enterprise system able to ensure prosperity for generations to come.

 Today, Bradley steadfastly upholds the brothers’ donor intent through its vision for a nation invigorated by the principles and institutions that uphold our unalienable rights to life, liberty, and the pursuit of happiness.
 And its commitment to further this vision by pursuing a mission to restore, strengthen, and protect the principles and institutions of American exceptionalism.